 Dan has more than 30 years’ experience in the Commonwealth Government, particularly in aged and community care, as well as previously holding positions at Wesley Mission and Blue Care.
 He is currently a Project Director with the Capital and Asset Services Branch of the Queensland Health.

-Stephanie Gallagher – Director – Elected to Board 2017
+Natalie Siegel-Brown – Director – Elected to Board 2021

 Our Executive Management Team